I spend a lot of time abroad, a big part of it in the tropics.

 – Price : quality should be balanced.
 Like you, I love good quality, but I also appreciate paying a fair price for it.

 – What will I use the oil for?
-If for internal use like for these Ayurvedic oil pulling cubes, the oil should be therapeutic grade, which means it’s safe to eat it.
+If it’s for a DIY recipe that I use in my mouth such as for these Ayurvedic oil pulling cubes, the oil should be therapeutic grade.
 For external uses, it’s less relevant, although you still want a good oil.

 A high quality and affordable essential oil brand is Plant Therapy.